nipunthathsara/wso2-training/README.md

 # wso2-training
 OSGi training workshop

-##SSteps
+##Steps
-1. Create a simple maven project using `maven-quick-start-archytype`.
+1. Create a simple maven project using `maven-quick-start-archetype`.
+2. Make the project an OSGI project.